“Talk is cheap”

 A really nice touch that Coccolo creates really plays off well in the digital version of this issue.
 When the scene shifts from Sonar’s hideout back to Coast City one scene ends with a closeup of Sonar which is following immediately by a near duplicate image of Hal.
 When read digitally in guided view the face of Sonar seems to transform in the face of Hal which I thought was a really smart idea on his part.
 There are a few moments where the perspective work make Hal look a little awkward but by and large Coccolo’s work more than gets the job done.

 Green Lantern #49 wraps up the first appearance of the new Sonar without a real conclusion with Robert Venditti choosing instead to leave both with things to think about before locking horns somewhere down the road.
-The cracks are beginning to show in Hal's armor at just the wrong time with Parallax literally on the horizon, setting the reader up for what could be a very climactic fiftieth issue.
-Four out of five lanterns.
+The cracks are beginning to show in Hal’s armor at just the wrong time with Parallax literally on the horizon, setting the reader up for what could be a very climactic fiftieth issue.
+Eight out of ten lanterns.